mdoodykx/kx-vscode/README.md

 #### Workbooks

-Workbooks are the most convenient way to prototype and execute q and python code against a deployment of kdb Insights Enterprise using the [variables](#populate-scratchpad) populated into the scratchpad by data sources.
+Workbooks provide a convenient way to prototype and execute q and python code against a deployment of **kdb Insights Enterprise** using the variables [populated into the scratchpad](#populate-scratchpad) by data sources.

-Standard `.q` and `.py` files only run on the active connection.
-Workbook files can be associated with a connection, have a `kdb.q` or `kdb.py` extension and are stored in a `.kx` folder at the root of your workspace.
+Standard **.q** and **.py** files only run on the active connection.
+Workbook files can be associated with a connection, have a **kdb.q** or **kdb.py** extension and are stored in a **.kx** folder at the root of your workspace.
 This allows you to have multiple workbooks running against different connections at the same time.

 To create a Workbook and run code against a specific connection:

 1. Ensure you have at least one folder open in VS Code.
-1. In the WORKBOOKS view, click one of the '+' buttons to create a q or Python workbook.
+1. In the **WORKBOOKS** view, click one of the '+' buttons to create a q or Python workbook.
     ![new workbook](https://github.com/KxSystems/kx-vscode/blob/main/img/addnewworkbook.png?raw=true)

 1. Write code you wish to execute.